Towards Deepening Graph Neural Networks: A GNTK-based Optimization Perspective: Experiments

 \subsection{Convergence Results of GNTKs}

-Theorems~\ref{thm1}, \ref{thm2}, and \ref{thm3} provide a theoretical convergence rate for the (residual) GNTK.
-We demonstrate the corresponding numerical verification in Figure~\ref{fig:convergence}.
-We select a graph from the MUTAG dataset and generate the GNTK with ReLU activation, with $R=3$, and $L=300$.
-Figure \ref{fig:convergence} (a,b,c) show all elements of normalized GNTKs converge to an identical value as the depth goes larger.
-Figure \ref{fig:convergence} (d,e,f) further illustrate the convergence rate of the GNTK is exponential, as reflected by theorems.
-By comparing the convergence rate, we conclude that the residual connection in aggregation can slow down the convergence rate, which is consistent with Theorem \ref{thm2}.
+Theorems~\ref{thm1}-\ref{thm3} provide theoretical convergence rates for (residual) GNTK.
+We show the corresponding numerical verification in Figure~\ref{fig:convergence}.
+We select a graph randomly from a bioinformatics dataset (i.e., MUTAG), which consists of 18 nodes and 21 edges.
+We generate a GNTK of the graph using the implementation of \cite{du2019graph}, with ReLU activation, $R=3$, and $L=300$.
+Figure~\ref{fig:convergence}(a)-(c) show that all entries of normalized GNTKs converge to an identical value as the depth goes larger.
+Figure~\ref{fig:convergence}(d)-(f) further indicates that the convergence rate of GNTK is exponential, as reflected by our theorems.
+By comparing convergence rates, we conclude that the residual connection in aggregation can slow down the convergence rate, which is consistent with Theorem \ref{thm2}.